AdguardTeam/FiltersDownloader/README.md

     // Error
 });

-// downloadWithRaw - downloads filter, applies patches if possible and resolves conditionals const { filter, rawFilter } = await FiltersDownloader.downloadWithRaw(
+// The downloadWithRaw() method downloads a filter, applies patches if possible and resolves conditionals;
+// if patch applying fails, isPatchUpdateFailed will be true. const { filter, rawFilter, isPatchUpdateFailed } = await FiltersDownloader.downloadWithRaw(
     url,
     {
         force: false,